Vision Problems in Children

 lack of interest in school, and trouble reading may be seen in children with hyperopia.

 Astigmatism.
 This condition makes objects that are close up and at a distance look

 blurry.
-It is caused by an abnormal curvature of the cornea.
-This can start in childhood
+It's caused by an abnormal curvature of the cornea.
+It can start in childhood

 or in adulthood.
 Astigmatism can be easily corrected if it is causing problems.
 Some